 Four different sports - Para alpine skiing, Para biathlon, Para cross-country skiing and ice sledge speed skating - were a part of the programme at the Innsbruck 1988 Paralympic Winter Games. s

-Four different sports were a part of the programme at the Innsbruck 1988 Paralympic Games, as sit-skiing was introduced for the first time as an event in both the alpine and nordic competitions.
+Sit-skiing was also introduced for the first time as an event in both the alpine and Nordic competitions.